lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 For supervisor level events that require a total view across environments, a 'root.yml', or  'all-envs.yml', can be created at the inventory root/base directory with a corresponding "Root" level AWX project inventory to composite each of the environments together but with the inventory directory set as the root.

 The "Root" inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.

+Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD toolchain to:

+1) work with git based PRs
+2) enable validation testing to develop and validate any plays/roles/collections/modules before promoting to the upper environments.
+3) enable integration testing in a QA environment to validate that any component/platform updates/upgrade/patches work as expected before applying to upper environment
+4) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
+   1) runs lint based code quality checks
+   2) run automated regression and new feature testing